Chlorophytus/Archbyte/README.md

 xfce4-goodies
 ```

-Defining these would auto-build `base-devel` and a few other packages. `base`
+Defining these would auto-build `base`, `base-devel` and a few other packages.
-will always be auto-downloaded.

 ### Building